niklasnorin/red-thesis/source/19-discussion.md

 Note that if Quarterdock is used on a embedded Target device, then bind mounting directly to `/sys/class/gpio` is possible, since it would include GPIOlib support.

+### Add support for new GPIO character device API
+The SysFS GPIOLib driver is deprecated and replaced by a GPIO character driver [@gpio-character-driver].
+The new driver offer several improvements of the existing driver.

 ### Support More Hardware Interfaces
 It is conceivable that the same principle used to emulate GPIO:s in this work could be extended to support emulating other types of hardware access as well.
 Since everything is a file in Linux, supporting emulating SPI, I2C, UART and more should be possible.